TizenTeam/tau/README.md

 Dependencies
 ============

-web-ui-fw depends on jQuery and jQuery Mobile.
+tizen-web-ui-fw depends on jQuery and jQuery Mobile.
 It is written against the 1.0-stable branch of jQuery Mobile.
 So you should use the 1.0 version of jQuery Mobile as explained at:

   http://jquerymobile.com/download/

-web-ui-fw incorporates the following third party libraries either in full or in part:
+tizen-web-ui-fw incorporates the following third party libraries either in full or in part:

 * <a href="http://www.bramstein.com/projects/jlayout/">jLayout and